ivonunes/plumekit/docs/testing.md

 # Testing

 PlumeKit apps test natively with [Swift Testing](https://developer.apple.com/documentation/testing).
+The scaffold generates a `Tests/AppTests/` target and wires in the **PlumeTesting** module, which gives each test a fresh, migrated in-memory database, a `TestHTTPClient`, model factories and response assertions.

-The scaffold generates a `Tests/AppTests/` target and the **PlumeTesting** module, which gives each test a fresh, migrated in-memory database, a `TestHTTPClient`, model factories and response assertions.
-Run them with:
+Run the suite with:

 ```sh
 plumekit test        # → swift test